Collin Anderson

-Collin Anthony Anderson (born April 17, 1999) is a Jamaican professional footballer who plays as a striker for Erbil.
+Collin Anthony Anderson (born April 17, 1999) is a Jamaican professional footballer who plays as a striker for AV Alta in USL League One.

 Early life

 Anderson attended Calabar High School in Jamaica.

 Career

 Anderson played for Jamaican side Cavalier, where he was regarded as one of the club's most important players.

 Erbil SC

 In August 2024, Anderson joined Iraqi Stars League Erbil SC he made his debut on September 20, starting in Erbil's 2-1 home win against Diyala.
 On November 6, he scored his first goal in Erbil's 4-1 win over Naft Al Basra.

 Style of play

 Anderson mainly operates as a striker and is known for his speed.

 Personal life

 Anderson has been nicknamed "Tracks Man".